Carlsberg buys controlling stake in China's Chongqing Brewery

 Sydbank's Imsgard said however it would be difficult for Carlsberg to grab other large acquisition targets in China ahead of other competitors which have more financial muscle.

-CR Snow, a joint venture between SABMiller and China Resources Enterprise (0291.HK), is the largest brewer in China followed by Tsingtao Brewery (600600.SS), Beijing Yanjing Brewery 000729.SZ and Anheuser-Busch InBev.
+Shares in Carlsberg traded 0.3 percent lower on Thursday at 1033 GMT, while the Danish benchmark index was flat.

-Shares in Carlsberg fell 0.3 percent on Thursday, while the Danish benchmark index fell 0.1 percent. ($1 = 6.0913 Chinese yuan)
+(Reporting by Teis Jensen in Copenhagen and Adam Jourdan in Shanghai,; Editing by Sophie Walker)